Meghan Markle Narrated ‘Elephant’ Coming To Disney Plus

 ????????????????????????????????
 Today is #WorldElephantDay and we are pleased to announce that since we followed our friends at @ElephantswithoutBorders (EWB) on Instagram in July, when we were celebrating the environment, you and our friend @TheEllenFund (@TheEllenShow) have spread the word and EWB have been able to help protect 25 elephants by fitting them with satellite navigation collars!
 These collars allow the team at EWB to track the elephants, as well as to learn their essential migratory patterns to keep their corridors safe and open so future generations of elephants can roam freely.
 In honour of this amazing support, EWB have named their most recently collared Elephant…ELLEN!
 We can’t wait to see where she will go! ????
 Two years ago on World Elephant Day, The Duke and Duchess of Sussex joined Dr Chase to help in this conservation effort.
 Below, a few words from Mike and his partner Kelly at EWB: • ‘Today is a day to honor and celebrate the majestic elephant and to make a strong stand for conserving and protecting one of the world’s most beloved animals. elephants are intelligent, sentient beings capable of emotions from joy to grief.
 They are ‘environmental engineers,’ a key-stone umbrella species, and the fight to save them is in effect, a fight to save entire ecosystems and all wildlife.
 Today elephants are facing many challenges; habitat loss and competition for resources creates conflict with humans, climate change and fires destroy much needed resources and poaching for the demand of ivory makes elephants bigger targets than ever.
 African elephants are especially prone to human-wildlife conflict because of their large home ranges.
 Finding, preserving and creating elephant corridors is therefore of great importance in helping to maintain habitats suitable for movement and minimising human-elephant conflict.
 Corridors are a mitigation technique to better the livelihoods of local communities and the elephants themselves, by providing environment and ample space for wildlife to navigate from one habitat patch to another, without affecting the livelihoods of communities.’ • EWB – Dr Mike Chase, Ms Kelly Landen . ???? by DOS © SussexRoyal Additional photos: EWB

-The news of the narration comes after the Duke and Duchess of Sussex previously drew criticism this past summer after Prince Harry appeared to ask both Disney CEO Bob Iger and Disney writer, director, and actor Jon Favreau for voiceover opportunities at the London Lion King premiere.
+The news of the narration comes after the Duke and Duchess of Sussex drew criticism this past summer after Prince Harry reportedly asked both Disney CEO Bob Iger and Disney writer, director, and actor Jon Favreau for voice-over opportunities at the London Lion King premiere.

 Elephant will premiere on April 3, meaning it will likely be the first activity from Harry and Meghan after departing the monarchy.
-Royal watchers will no doubt be eager to see what their new life of independence holds for the pair — and recent reports suggest the possibility that Meghan will end up with a new surname, as was previously reported by The Inquisitr.
+Royal watchers will no doubt be eager to see what the new life of independence holds for the pair.
+Additionally, recent reports suggest the possibility that Meghan will end up with a new surname, as was previously reported by The Inquisitr.